pupilfirst/wd301-scripts/handling-advanced-ui-events/view-task-details/README.md

 export default TaskDetailsContainer;
 ```

-We will display a `Loading...` text if the requests has not yet completed fetching data.
+Save the file.
+This will display a `Loading...` text if the requests has not yet completed fetching data.

 Now, we will use this in the `src/routes/index.tsx` to render task details.